z76316/z76316.github.io/_pages/about.md

 ### News

-- May 2024: Starte my internship as a research intern at Visa Research at Foster City, CA.
+- May 2024: Start my internship as a research intern at Visa Research at Foster City, CA.

 - May 2024: Two papers accepted by ICML 2024